tajamulkhann/Machine-Learning-Projects/Supervised Learning Projects/Laptop Price Prediction using Regression Algorithms/README.md

-# Kidney Stone Prediction using Classification Algorithms
+# Laptop Price Prediction using Regression Algorithms

 ###

-Objective of this project is to find a way to predict kidney stones simply by asking for basic information.
+Objective of this project is to predict prices of Laptops.
+We have to analyse the historical data and based on that find insights and make predictions effectively.

 ## Tech Stack

-**Language:** Python.
+**Language:** Python

-**Libraries:** numpy, pandas, seaborn, matplotlib, statistics, math, scipy, sklearn.
+**Libraries:** numpy, pandas, seaborn, matplotlib, scipy, sklearn.

 ## Appendix

 * Exploratory Data Analysis
+* Tree Plot
-* Classification Models Used:
+* Models Used:
-    *  Logistic,
+    * LinearRegressor,
-    *  DecisionTree,
+    * DecisionTreeRegressor,
-    *  RandomForest
+    * RandomForestRegressor,

 ## Copyright ©